aws-samples/cfn101-workshop/content/basics/templates/mappings/index.md

 #### 5. Finally, Deploy the solution

-Now that you have added a Mappings' section to your template, go to the AWS console and update your CloudFormation Stack.
+Now that you have added a Mappings section to your template, go to the AWS console and update your CloudFormation Stack.

 1. Open the **[AWS CloudFormation](https://console.aws.amazon.com/cloudformation)** link in a new tab and log in to your AWS account.
 1. Click on the stack name, for example **cfn-workshop-ec2**.